2016lisali/jacks_garden/README.md

 - PWA site, load fast, and can be installed as a mobile app
 - with dark mode
 - responsive design, display well on mobiles, tablets, laptops and desktops
-- all input data will be sanitized in frontend and validated at backend before inserted into database.
+- all input data will be sanitized in frontend and validated at backend
-- the password will be hashed before inserted into database.
+- the password will be hashed before inserted into database

 <p align="right">(<a href="#top">back to top</a>)</p>